NEW Introducing AI product questions Learn more

 From first source connection to your full team searching in Slack.

-Start with Notion or Confluence plus GitHub.
-These two sources cover the majority of structured internal knowledge for most engineering teams.
-Setup takes under 15 minutes per source.
+Start with Notion or Confluence plus GitHub; under 15 minutes per source.

 Connect Slack and Linear